-Do the following to install the DNS/DHCP Management Console and NetWare Administrator snap-in files on the client workstation that you will use to administer DNS and DHCP:
+Perform the following steps to install the DNS/DHCP Management Console and NetWare Administrator snap-in files on the client workstation that you will use to administer DNS and DHCP:

 - 1. If you have not already done so, install the latest version of Novell Client 32 on your workstation. - 2.
 From the workstation, run the SYS:PUBLIC\DNSDHCP\SETUP.EXE program. - 3.
 Install the DNS/DHCP Management Console on the local hard disk drive.